Baucis & Philemon

 Unfortunately, this was very much NOT the case in Phyrigia.

-Baucis and Philemon’s tiny hut was the residence which lay furthest from Phyrigia’s borders and thus the last place the two wayfarers reached.
-When the beggars knocked at the couple’s door asking for their indulgence to eat and rest, the old man and woman warmly welcomed the impoverished travelers by bidding them to enter their humble home.
+The elderly couple’s tiny hut was the residence which lay furthest from Phyrigia’s borders and thus the last place the two wayfarers reached.
+When the beggars knocked at their door asking for their indulgence to eat and rest, the old man and woman warmly welcomed the impoverished travelers by bidding them to enter their humble home.
 The elderly couple then proceeded to offer the two strangers all they had of the meager food and drink which they had prepared for themselves.
 Insisting their guests sit in their own chairs, the aged host and hostess of the tiny house busied themselves by graciously tending to both weary man’s every need.

 However, it was while adding more kindling to the hut’s hearth which served the purposes of both cooking and warmth that Baucis became suddenly aware of something that simply could not be.
 The observant old woman noticed how the small remainder of wine which had been offered to their guests upon first seating them had still yet to run out.
 That, along with the fantastical fact the roughly hewn chalices which the men drank from were being inexplicably refilled to the brim with a heavenly elixir and not the odd-smelling cheap stuff which lay at the bottom of their wine bottle with the twist off cap.

-While attempting to comprehend these things most unnatural, Baucis looked over to see that her husband had abruptly stopped what he was doing as well since Philemon, too, had arrived at the same irrational conclusion as his wife.
+While attempting to comprehend these unnatural things, Baucis looked over to see that her husband had abruptly stopped what he was doing as well since Philemon, too, had arrived at the same irrational conclusion as his wife.
 The mortal pair then immediately fell to their knees as they beseeched the mercies of their otherworldly guests.

 There was a pause between the two men.
 Then one motioned the other.
 Both strangers rose, removed their rags, and revealed their divine selves in their natural state of deified splendor.
 For there before Baucis and Philemon stood Jupiter, the King of Gods, and his squire, the heavenly messenger, Mercury.